Depth-of-field is more than Aperture

 Apr 10, 2012

-When I first wrote about doing off-camera flash I realized I needed to come back to this and highlight some points.
-ISO, Shutter Speed, Aperture, and +/- There are a few things that will affect you getting proper exposure.
-Let’s set
+When I first wrote about doing off-camera flash, I realized I needed to return to this and highlight some points.
+ISO, Shutter Speed, Aperture, and +/- Some things will affect your getting proper exposure.

 May 21, 2011